Skip to content

 Typically, newcomers to Canada must be present in Ontario for three months before being covered under the Ontario Health Insurance Plan (OHIP).
 They must also plan to make Ontario their primary residence.
 To get a bit more technical about it, they are required to be physically present in the province for at least 153 days of their first 183 days in Canada.

-Additionally, they must also fall into any one of the following categories:
+The eligibility criteria means that a person applying for OHIP must fall into one of the following categories:

 • Have applied for permanent residency